Trunil/rnaseq_helper_files/README.md

-# rnaseq_helper_files
+# Helper files for RNA-Seq analysis.

-Helper files to perform RNA-Seq analysis protocol
+This repository contains helper python scripts to perform RNA-Seq analysis using HISAT2, Stringtie and Ballgown as described in following blog posts.